ZhiyunXu20/Unical/README.md

 # Welcome to Unical

-[UniCal](https://unical.liverpooooool.online/) 🗒️ is a calendar-based platform designed for students at the University of Liverpool.
+[UniCal](http://unical.liverpooooool.online/) 🗒️ is a calendar-based platform designed for students at the University of Liverpool.

 ## Configuration before Start

+Clone to your device.
+‘cd’ to the file in the terminal.

 ```sh
 pnpm install
 ```
 ```sh
 pnpm dev
 ```